MJ Gleeson (LON:GLE) Insider Acquires £196.42 in Stock

-MJ Gleeson plc (LON:GLE – Get Free Report) insider Leanne Johnson acquired 46 shares of the business’s stock in a transaction that occurred on Monday, January 5th.
-The stock was purchased at an average price of GBX 427 per share, for a total transaction of £196.42.
+MJ Gleeson plc (LON:GLE – Get Free Report) insider Graham Prothero purchased 46 shares of the firm’s stock in a transaction that occurred on Monday, January 5th.
+The stock was acquired at an average price of GBX 427 per share, for a total transaction of £196.42.

-- On Friday, December 5th, Leanne Johnson bought 50 shares of MJ Gleeson stock.
-The stock was purchased at an average cost of GBX 393 per share, with a total value of £196.50.
+- On Friday, December 5th, Graham Prothero acquired 50 shares of MJ Gleeson stock.
+The stock was acquired at an average price of GBX 393 per share, with a total value of £196.50.

-- On Wednesday, November 5th, Leanne Johnson purchased 57 shares of MJ Gleeson stock.
-The shares were acquired at an average price of GBX 349 per share, for a total transaction of £198.93.
+- On Wednesday, November 5th, Graham Prothero bought 57 shares of MJ Gleeson stock.
+The stock was acquired at an average cost of GBX 349 per share, with a total value of £198.93.

 MJ Gleeson plc comprises two divisions: Gleeson Homes and Gleeson Land.